ShenJet/gtgamer/README.md

 # GTgamer web
 ### It's a steam game score guess platform which is like Max+ App.
+#### This repository includes the part of web only, does not include cordova, ios and android.
 ```
 yarn add
 ```